Mutual exclusion: Software solutions

 These algorithms do not work if out-of-order execution is used on the platform that executes them.
 Programmers have to specify strict ordering on the memory operations within a thread.

-It is often preferable to use synchronization facilities provided by an operating system's multithreading library, which will take advantage of hardware solutions if possible but will use software solutions if no hardware solutions exist.
-For example, when the operating system's lock library is used and a thread tries to acquire an already acquired lock, the operating system could suspend the thread using a context switch and swap it out with another thread that is ready to be run, or could put that processor into a low power state if there is no other thread that can be run.
-Therefore, most modern mutual exclusion methods attempt to reduce latency and busy-waits by using queuing and context switches.
-However, if the time that is spent suspending a thread and then restoring it can be proven to be always more than the time that must be waited for a thread to become ready to run after being blocked in a particular situation, then spinlocks are an acceptable solution (for that situation only).
+It is often preferable to use synchronization facilities provided by an operating system’s multithreading library, which can take advantage of hardware support when available but fall back on software mechanisms when necessary.
+For example, when an operating system’s lock facility is used and a thread attempts to acquire a lock that is already held, the operating system may suspend the thread via a context switch and schedule another runnable thread, or place the processor into a low-power state if no other thread is available to run.
+As a result, most modern mutual exclusion techniques aim to reduce latency and busy-waiting by relying on queuing and context switching.
+However, if the overhead of suspending and later restoring a thread is demonstrably greater than the time the thread would spend waiting for the lock to become available in a specific scenario, then spinlocks can be an acceptable solution in that context.